 Our discussion and analysis of our financial condition and results of operations are based upon our financial statements, which have been prepared in accordance with GAAP.
 These principles require us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenue and expenses, cash flow and related disclosure of contingent assets and liabilities.
 Our estimates include those related to revenue recognition, stock-based compensation expense, valuation of inventory, warranty liabilities and accounting for income taxes.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
 Actual results may differ from these estimates.
 To the extent that there are material differences between these estimates and our actual results, our future financial statements will be affected.

-There have been no material changes in our significant accounting policies as of and for the three months ended March 31, 2013, as compared to the significant accounting policies described in the Form 10-K.
+There have been no material changes in our significant accounting policies since the fiscal year ended December 31, 2012, except for the inclusion of policies related to goodwill and other indefinite-lived intangible assets.